johanneskastl/ansible-role-prometheus_server/README.md

 - `additional_nodes`: list of IP addresses or hostnames of additional nodes, that should be added to the existing `node` job, aka scraping their node-exporter metrics on port 9100

+**Alerts settings**

+To have Prometheus read in files containing alert rules, you can use the variable `alert_rules_files`.
+If it is not defined, no rules files will be included in the configuration.

+You can either create the files yourself, prior to using the role.
+Or you can set the Boolean variable `copy_alert_rules_files` to `true` and place them in a `files` directory adjacent to your playbook.

+- `alert_rules_files`: list of file names (without path, relative to `/etc/prometheus/`) that should be included in the prometheus configuration
+- `copy_alert_rules_files` (Boolean): whether the role should copy over the files

+**Alertmanager settings**

+- `enable_alertmanager` (Boolean): Set this to true if you want to enable the Alertmanager in the prometheus configuration file
+- `alertmanager_static_config_targets`: List of URLs (hostname or IP address, including the port) for your Alertmanager instance(s)

 Dependencies
 ------------